franciscolobo/KOMODO2/README.md

 - Interactive heatmaps and scatterplots
 - A dynamic table of results.

-Please check our <a href="https://fcampelo.github.io/CALANGO/articles/examples-page.html" target="_blank">examples page</a> to explore the full output of CALANGO for a variety of examples.
-The required data to fully reproduce these examples is available in our Github repository, under <a href="https://github.com/fcampelo/CALANGO/tree/master/data_files">data_files</a>, and can be easily downloaded using `CALANGO::retrieve_data_files()`.
+Please check our examples page at <https://fcampelo.github.io/CALANGO> to explore the full output of CALANGO for a variety of examples.
+The required data to fully reproduce these examples can be obtained by using `CALANGO::retrieve_data_files()`.

 *****